ArtieAlvidrez/sitetracker-test/README.md

 'npm install -g  grunt-cli'

-To execute the entire test suite in local development, you must use grunt to launch the tests:
+To execute the entire test suite in local development, you can use two methods to execute:

+'npm run test'

+or

 'grunt webdriver:test'